masoodfaisal/mlops-workshop/README.md

 To run pipelines to train model and to deploy

 ## Verta.AI
-To keep track of experiments and model registry
+To keep track of experiments, data versioning and model registry

 ## Seldon
 To deploy model